andreygud/lunch-voting-system/README.md

 ```
 The call returns history of menu changes - menu items grouped by date and restaurant and also ordered alphabetically.
 It takes two optional parameters:
-- start - the date since what you want to get the information, if null it returns for all dates.
+- start - the date since what you want to get the information, if null it returns history for the last 14 dates.
 - restaurantId - if you are interested in a specific restaurant, if null it returns for all restaurants.

 Access level: User